FLoRIST: Singular Value Thresholding for Efficient and Accurate Federated Fine-Tuning of Large Language Models: Complexity Analysis

 \paragraph{Client-Side Computation.} Each client $k$ trains LoRA adapters $\{B_k, A_k\}$ for $E$ local epochs.
 The cost depends on the base model, optimizer, dataset, and rank $r_k$.
 We abstract this cost as:

 Here, $m$ is the embedding size, $n$ is the context length, $r_k$ is the LoRA rank used by client $k$, K is the total number of clients, $|D_k|$ is the number of local training samples.
-Additionally, at the start of each round, the client merges the received global adapters $(B_g, A_g)$ into the base model $W_0$ by computing $\Delta W_g = B_g A_g$, which incurs a one-time cost of $\mathcal{O}(\sum_{l=1}^{L}p_l m n)$ where, and L is the total number of layers and $p_l$ is the rank of the global adapters at layer l. where $p_l$ is the effective rank used in layer $l$.

 \paragraph{Server-Side Aggregation and Efficient SVD.} In our new method, the server avoids constructing the dense update matrix $\Delta W \in \mathbb{R}^{m \times n}$ and instead performs the following operations: